 >>> there = 'Thu, 29 Sep 2011 10:46:32 -0700' # pacific => gmt or local (eastern) >>> formatdate(mktime_tz(parsedate_tz(there))) 'Thu, 29 Sep 2011 17:46:32 -0000' >>> formatdate(mktime_tz(parsedate_tz(there)), localtime=True) 'Thu, 29 Sep 2011 13:46:32 -0400'

-The short story: though unlikely, it's possible that the original PyMailGUI's delete (the GUI's Delete) may delete the wrong message if you request a new delete while one is already running.
-Don't do this, or read ahead to see how to fix this potential issue in code yourself; or get the latest book examples package or PyMailGUI release which incorporated fixes for the issue long ago.
+Short story: Though unlikely, it's possible that the original PyMailGUI's delete (the GUI's Delete) may delete the wrong message if you request a new delete while one is already running.
+Either don't do this; read on to see how to fix this potential issue in code yourself; or get the latest book examples package or PyMailGUI release which incorporated fixes for the issue long ago.